notowen333/Python-Chess/README.md

 # Python-Chess
 Chess built out in python to be played in the terminal.
 Eventually a chess AI will be added.
-If I find the time ;)
+If I find the time ;) :O

 This Chess game uses long-form algebraic chess notation (So you say e2-e4, instead of e4, or you say Kb1xc3 to say knight takes on c3).